deepanrox/REAL-TIME-PHISHING-URL-DETECTION-USING-ENSEMBLE-LEARNING-/README.md

 - Top-level domain analysis
 - Feature importance analysis

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Dataset sources and contributors
-- Machine learning community for algorithms and techniques
-- Open-source libraries used in this project

-**Note**: This project is for educational and research purposes.
-Always verify URLs through multiple sources before making security decisions.